karol-op/Home-Assistant/README.md

 ### Notifications

 They are done with mobile apps + [telegram bot](https://www.home-assistant.io/integrations/telegram/).
-On telegram I only get notifications with photos and/or videos attached and mobile app work for text only notifications.
+On telegram, I only get notifications with photos and/or videos attached, and the mobile app works for text only notifications.
 Works well and reliably.
-I'm also using text to speech on Google Speakers, for example "XYZ is near home".
+I'm also using text to speech on Google Speakers, for example, "XYZ is near home".
 # User Interface

 There's a lot to write about my UI, but long story short it's mostly based on simplicity and has (will have :P) different dashboards for different types of devices.